-Drew is a shapeshifter, voiced in narration by Bill Oberst Jr.(HELL’S KITTY, AYLA), exists by cloning people’s bodies and taking them as its own.
+Drew is a shapeshifter, voiced in narration by Bill Oberst Jr.(HELL’S KITTY, AYLA), who exists by cloning people’s bodies and taking them as its own.
 The original dies a rather nasty death as a result.
 As age sets in these transformations need to become more frequent, bodies last hours instead of years.
 And as the end approaches he begins to feel the need to make things right with the only person he really loved.
 No matter how many other lives he needs to take in the process.
 It’s a quest that will not end well.

 LIFECHANGER is an odd cross between another 80’s cult film, THE HIDDEN, a serial killer film and a love story.
 First seen waking up and disposing of the original of the body “he” (the body is quite female).
 The voiceover tells us this is simply a part of survival for him, something done with no regrets or guilt.
 This sets the tone for a large part of the film.
 Drew takes a new form, deals with their issues while also dealing with his own, then takes another body and repeats the process.

 His coldness about killing and the fact he never stays the same person for long made it very hard for me to care about him.
 The fact his attempt to reconnect with his lost love is doomed for obvious reasons doesn’t help matters either.
 What if a total stranger came up to you and claimed to be your ex in a different body?
 There’s an epilogue after this that provides some nice effects and some attempts at being profound.
 I’ll leave it to you to determine how deep you find those parting thoughts.

 LIFECHANGER isn’t an entirely bad film.
 Several of the attacks are well done and there’s some good interaction at points between Drew and his potential victims.
 But as a whole, the film never really gelled for me and its outcome seemed a foregone conclusion.